Orange-OpenSource/ods-ios/docs/components/cards.md

 ### Small Card

 The small card if prefered for two-column portrait mobile screen display.
-As it is smaller than full-width cards, it contains only title and subtitle (optinal) in one line (Truncated tail).
+As it is smaller than full-width cards, it contains only title and subtitle (optional) in one line (Truncated tail).

 > **Implementation**